natemc/qiss-clj/README.md

 * nulls: will nil do?
 * reshape (take a box) form of the # operator
 * partial function application
+* generic list literal with holes is a list constructor
 * vs and sv
 * casting and parsing with $
 * if special form